Wendy Kozol, Professor of Comparative American Studies and Program Director

 Harrod Suarez, Assistant Professor of English and Comparative American Studies

-Comparative American Studies examines the range and diversity of American experiences, identities and communities.
+Comparative American Studies examines the range and diversity of American experiences and communities, with specific attention to structures of privilege and oppression.
 From interdisciplinary perspectives, students study social, political, economic and cultural processes within the United States as well as explore the role of the nation in a global context.
-By placing the United States in a transnational and comparative framework, the program invites students to consider the relationship of different communities to the nation-state, ranging from issues of colonialism and empire building to social justice movements.
-Courses investigate power, inequality and agency through the analysis of intersecting structures of race, gender, class, sexuality and citizenship.
+By placing the United States in a transnational and comparative framework, the program invites students to consider the relationship of different communities to both the nation-state and to each other, ranging from issues of settler colonialism and empire building to social justice movements.
+Courses investigate power, inequality and agency through the analysis of intersecting structures of race, gender, class, sexuality, ability and citizenship.
 Central to these studies are examinations of the relationship of theory and practice in a range of historical and contemporary contexts.

 Students wishing to declare a Comparative American Studies major should select a faculty advisor who is a member of the Comparative American Studies Program Committee or consult with the Program Director.
 In consultation with the advisor, students should propose a program of study for review by the Program Director.

-The Comparative American Studies major consists of a minimum of 9 ½ courses (nine full courses and one half course) that include required program courses (3.5), the concentration area requirement (4) and electives (2).
+The Comparative American Studies major consists of a minimum of 9 to 9 ½ courses, which include required program courses (3), the concentration area requirement (4) and electives (2).

-In addition to program courses, students majoring and minoring in Comparative American Studies may count certain courses in other departments and programs toward their Concentration Area Requirement and Electives.
+In addition to program courses (courses with a CAST Prefix and CRN), students majoring or minoring in Comparative American Studies may count certain courses in other departments and programs toward their Concentration Area Requirement and Electives.
 A list of cross-referenced courses that qualify is posted on the program’s website under the rubric “Courses (Cross-Referenced).”

 - CAST 100: Introduction to Comparative American Studies